DISTANCE, TRAFFIC, TUNNEL DATA, JOBS, COST and REVIEW OF THE FUTURE RAILROAD PROJECT

 And while in Russia it does not seem to be a question of who will handle the financing, a weak U.S. economy combined with tepid interest in Canada means that finding money to build the North American section of the international railroad could be an issue.

-This is why we formed the InterBering LLC, The Bering Strait Tunnel Construction Investment Company and established this website.
+This is why we formed the InterBering LLC, The Bering Strait Tunnel and Railroad Construction Investment Corporation and established this website.
 We at InterBering believe that the entire Bering Strait Tunnel project can be financed through private funding, without the financial help of central governments.
 This is in fact the way the Eurotunnel was built.
 With approval by local territorial governments - if not those in Washington and Ottawa - sufficient money could be found through private investors.

 In reality, the planning, construction and utilization of an Interhemispheric railroad connecting Alaska and Russia across the Bering Strait will be launched only after much preparation by those with enlightened economic vision - and by private investors prepared to recognize opportunity and grasp it.